Kasumi (Dead or Alive): Conception and design

-Kasumi is 5 ft 2.25 in and with three-sizes of 35-21-33.
+Kasumi stands and has three-sizes of 89-54-85 cm (35-21-33 in).
 She is usually wearing a wakizashi in a small of her back.
 Her hair has been variously blonde, auburn and red, with hairstyle options including a ponytail, a braid, and loose hair.
 She wears many types of costumes through the series, including female ninja outfits, feminine casual clothes, Japanese schoolgirl uniforms, and bikinis.
 Commonly, her default (and sometimes only, in most of her guest appearances) costume has been her blue-and-white "Brilliant Lapis" (originally white-and-red, later known as "Immaculate White"), made of a revealing and puff-sleeved Japanese tunic (later with swan-themed ornaments), a sash, thigh-high tabi, sandals with shin guards, hand guards with metal wristbands, and a choker.
 According to IGN, she had the best outfits of the characters in Dead or Alive Ultimate—the expanded compilation of the first two DOA games—in which "she looks great and her outfits are fantastic."
 A planned new main costume for Kasumi in Dead or Alive: Dimensions upset some fans when the game was announced in 2010.